Visit Prague without any tickets

 Your Prague Card allows free entry and priority entry to the most important attractions and museums in the city such as Prague Castle, St Vitus Cathedral, the Jewish Museum and the look-out tower on Petrin Hill.
 With the Prague Card in your pocket waiting lines at popular attractions are history!

 Prague trams are not only fast and frequent; they are also an excellent way to see the most important buildings and monuments of the city.
 Tram 22 is very popular and passes along many iconic sights and monuments.
 The metro runs every 5 minutes and is the best transport if you need a fast connection.
+Public transport is not included with the Prague Card.
+There are handy one-day and multi-day tickets for this in Prague.

 Free travel guide & city map